-To understand and accept the responsibilities of Treasurer I will:
+To understand and accept the responsibilities of Secretary I will:

-- Work cooperatively with my club leader to learn the duties of Treasurer. - Meet with the club officers and club leader to develop a club budget for the year to submit to club members for approval. - Inform the bank where my 4-H club's funds are deposited that I am the new treasurer, and sign the appropriate forms so I can write checks drawn on that account. - Report required information whenever requested by my county UA Extension staff and follow the policies established by the University of Arizona, UA Extension, and the Arizona 4-H Youth Foundation. - Handle all money matters for my 4-H club and accept adult guidance when necessary. - Account fully for all money that is received and/or spent. - Deposit all funds my group earns or receives in the bank as soon as possible after receiving them, usually by the next business day. - Pay all club bills promptly as directed by the president and approved by members. - Maintain financial records including copies of all invoices, bills and cash receipts related to the funds and property of your club.
+- Work cooperatively with my club leader to learn the duties of Treasurer. - Meet with the club officers and club leader to develop a club budget for the year to submit to club members for approval. - Inform the bank where my 4-H club's funds are deposited that I am the new treasurer, and sign the appropriate forms so I can write checks drawn on that account. (your parent may be asked to be the bank signer) - Report required information whenever requested by my UArizona Cooperative Extension county staff and follow the policies established by the University of Arizona, UArizona Cooperative Extension, and the Arizona 4-H Youth Foundation. - Handle all money matters for my 4-H club and work collaboratively with adult guidance when necessary. - Account fully for all money that is received and/or spent. - Deposit all funds my group earns or receives in the bank as soon as possible after receiving them, usually by the next business day. - Pay all club bills promptly as directed by the president and approved by members. - Maintain financial records including copies of all invoices, bills and cash receipts related to the funds and property of your club.
 Save your receipts; they are important! - Balance/reconcile the ledger reports with monthly bank statements.
 A ledger is a record of all funds earned, owned or spent.
-Balance refers to the money spent versus the money your club has. - Prepare and present a Treasurer's Report for club business meetings that includes a summary of income and expenses and report on the current bank account balance(s). - Keep an inventory list of club property and equipment. - Prepare an Annual 4-H Club/Group Financial Report for all accounts and submit it to my county Extension office as requested.
+Balance refers to the money spent versus the money your club has. - Prepare and present a Treasurer's Report for club business meetings that includes a summary of income and expenses and report on the current bank account balance(s). - Keep an inventory list of club property and equipment. - Prepare an Annual 4-H Club/Group Financial Report (Appendix C) for all accounts and submit it to my UArizona Cooperative Extension county office as requested. - Conduct the club meeting when the President and Vice President are both abscent.